readthedocs/website/content/posts/enable-beta-addons.md

 ![Latest notification](/images/addons-latest-notification.png)

-A notification shown on _latest_ version to tell readers they are reading the _latest/development_ version of the documentation that may include features not yet deployed.
+A notification shown on the _latest_ version tells readers they are reading the _latest/development_ version of the documentation that may include features not yet deployed.
-This will help your readers to avoid confusions on the version they are using and the one they are reading, while letting your project to expose these yet unrelease features.
+This will help your readers to avoid confusion on the version they are using and the one they are reading, while letting your project to expose these yet unreleased features.

 ### Search as you type

 ![Search](/images/addons-search.gif)

-Search _as-you-type_ powered by an Elastic backend that allows users to quickly find exactly what they are looking for while typing.
+Search _as-you-type_ is powered by an Elasticsearch backend that allows users to quickly find exactly what they are looking for while typing.
 It also **saves recent searches to have them at the tip of your fingers**.